NMPAS Artist Bios

 Earth Cantata (inspired by the cantatas of Johann Sebastian Bach, commissioned by NMPAS) (2022)

-Who, if not You for Chamber Ensemble with Percussion (2022)
+Who, if not You for Mixed Chamber Ensemble with Percussion and Tap Dancer (2023)

 Vival-departures (inspired by the music of Antonio Vivaldi) for String Orchestra (2022)